-Click here to see this story as it appears in the January/February 2018 edition of Metal Casting Design & Purchasing
+Click here to see this story as it appears in the January 2018 issue of Modern Casting

-Many times, castings are rejected because of a flaw that may not influence the performance or life of the part.
-They are rejected or repaired as a conservative way to make sure the part won’t fail when in service.
+Many times, castings are rejected because of a flaw that may not have an influence on the performance or life of the part.
+They are rejected, or repaired, as a conservative way to make sure the part won’t fail when in service.
 By analyzing fracture mechanics designers can not only optimize the geometry of a casting, they may also be able to determine whether a flaw is truly detrimental, possibly saving thousands of dollars on scrapping or repair.

 Many fabrication techniques are used in steel structures for heavy mobile equipment, including forgings, castings, and weldments.
 Low-alloy steel castings are common among these techniques and can be used as a stand-alone component or incorporated into part of a weldment.
 When designing steel components for different types of heavy mobile equipment, different failure modes considered include static strength, fatigue (stress life and strain life), buckling, and connection failures (pins, bolts, etc.).
 However, current methods of analysis do not take advantage of linear elastic or elastic-plastic fracture mechanics to optimize structural design of low-alloy steel cast components.

 Current analysis of cast components consists of generalizing the component as an elastic continuum without any defects or inclusions while assuming isotropic stiffness behavior.
 Multiple static or dynamic load cases that represent a full duty cycle are applied to determine the mean stress, stress range, and von Mises stress throughout the component.
 Modified Goodman and Miner’s Rule calculations are applied to determine adequate fatigue life while von Mises stresses are compared to yield stresses to determine adequate safety factors.